eduardostuart/scheduled-posts-calendar/readme.txt

 === Scheduled Posts Calendar ===
-Tags: scheduled,schedule,future posts,calendar,admin,metabox,posts metabox
+Tags: scheduled,schedule,future posts,calendar,admin,metabox,posts metabox,shortcode
 Requires at least: 3.2
 Tested up to: 3.4
-Stable tag: 2.4.1
+Stable tag: 2.4.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Show a calendar with scheduled posts
+Show a calendar with scheduled posts.

 == Description ==

-[PHP5 is required since version 2.70]

 This plugin shows a Calendar (on admin area) with scheduled posts.

+= Supporting future development =

+If you like the WPInstagram Images Widget plugin, please rate and review it here in the WordPress Plugin Directory, support it with your [donation](http://goo.gl/Kdkpag "donation") .
+Thank you!

 == Installation ==